ASKurz/blogdown5/content/blog/2023-02-06-boost-your-power-with-baseline-covariates/index.md

 - Both approach are unbiased estimators of the population parameters.
 - The ANCOVA approach is often more efficient, which is to say it often results is smaller standard errors and narrower confidence intervals.

 For many of my readers, I imagine most of the material in this post was a review.
 But this material is designed to set the stage for the posts to come, and I hope at least some of the subsequent material will be more informative.
-Speaking of which, in the [next post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/) we’ll analyze this data from a more causal inference perspective.
+Speaking of which, in the [next post](https://timely-flan-2986f4.netlify.app/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/) we’ll analyze this data from a causal-inference perspective.

 See you in the next one, friends!